 Taking a Poker Trip To Las Vegas

 While the poker bubble seemed to burst a few years back there are still plenty of guys taking a poker trip to Las Vegas.
-Many of us really enjoyed playing online or with our friends, and heading to Vegas brings back old memories.
+Many of them really enjoyed playing online or with their friends, and heading to Vegas brings back old memories.

 There are always plenty of fish in town for vacations or conventions that don’t mind dropping a few hundred dollars on the table.
 It is expected, that is what Las Vegas is all about to some.

 So if you take a poker trip to Las Vegas you are one of the few people in the casino that actually has a good chance of making some money.
-Well, as long as you aren’t one of the fish I suppose.
+Well, as long as you aren’t one of the fish.

 There are some ways for you to maximize your profits, or at least giving yourself the best chance to do so.
 As always game selection is key so head to the best poker rooms with the most traffic and find a good game.